dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 Having these standards in place will ensure that our tracing instrumentation works well with all backends, and that reviewers have concrete criteria to cross-check PRs against.

+### Abuse potential

+Using objects to propagate SpanContext comes with some drawbacks.
+In particular,

+1. Anyone with Read (get, list, watch) access to a traced object and permission to write to the trace backend can append spans to a trace.
+There is not a simple way to verify that a Span was written by a particular component.
+1. Anyone with Read (get, list, watch) access to a traced object and permission to write to the trace backend can add disconnected (without a parent span) spans to a trace.
+The behavior when this occurs is undefined (and may vary between tracing backends), but may result in the disconnected span tree being displayed instead of the actual span tree.
+1. Anyone with Write (create, update) access to a traced object can remove the SpanContext or set it as not sampled to prevent controllers from writing traces for the object.

 ## Graduation requirements

 Alpha